Are UV Lights Effective In Killing Germs?

 Yes, but on a static surface not moving air.

 The use of UV lights has been around for more than 70 years.
 When UV light is shone on single-cell organisms it breaks down their DNA and deactivates it.
 Likewise, under the sun, the UV rays will kill your skin cells by breaking them down, but because you have a lot of skin cells you have enough to lose.
 For a single cell organism, like viruses, bacteria, and mold, it is immediately deactivated when coming into contact.

 Different UV bandwidth for different applications.
 A bandwidth of 254nm of certain intensity can cause deactivation.
 UV intensity correlates to the time and the distance of exposure.
 Viruses that collide straight onto the light bulb are dead like a bug on a zapper.
 Bacteria and mold can survive on their own, but viruses cannot, they need a host.

 How much of that UV dose do you need to kill bacteria, viruses, mold, etc.?

-What is the UV light good for in the coil?
-Is to keep your coil clean.
+It functions to keep your coil clean.
 A cleaner coil is more efficient.
 Shining UV light on moving air will not work, but on a static coil yes.
-UV lights in the HV AC system as isolated parts, such as PCO not to kill germs but to activate a catalyst to generate oxides and released them into the air to kill germs.
-Here, we introduce a new mechanism ‘Oxidization’ or “Bi-polar ionization’.
+UV lights in the HVAC system are isolated parts, such as Photocatalytic Oxidation (PCO) and Bipolar ionization (BPI) do not kill microorganisms directly but actively generate a catalyst and release them into the air to deactivate them.